Undistraction/cssapi-mq/README.md

 ### Validation

-Styled MQ takes a very strict approach to validations, whilst giving you as much freedom as possible in defining values.
+CSSAPI-MQ takes a very strict approach to validations, whilst giving you as much freedom as possible in defining values.
 If you pass in an invalid value at any point it will throw an error and explain what the problem was.
 Given that you will be defining your media queries at author time, not runtime, this is of great benefit in allowing you to catch any issues immediatley.
-This hold true for the values you supply in your breakpoint map, or any values you supply to the methods exposed by Styled MQ> Principle causes of errors are:
+This hold true for the values you supply in your breakpoint map, or any values you supply to the methods exposed by CSSAPI-MQ> Principle causes of errors are:

 * You use an invalid value in a ranged query.
 * You use an invalid unit in a ranged query.